justiceserv/AppleMusicDiscordRPC/README.md

 # Apple Music Discord Presence

-*Note: This project is still WIP, but stable.
-More functions will be added.*

 **This program is made to give similar experience to apple music users compared to spotify.**

 ## Requirements